robertmartin8/PyPortfolioOpt/docs/index.rst

     Roadmap
     Contributing
     About

 Project principles and design decisions
 =======================================

 - It should be easy to swap out individual components of the optimisation process with the user's proprietary improvements.
 - User-friendliness is **everything**.
 - There is no point in portfolio optimisation unless it can be practically applied to real asset prices.
 - Everything that has been implemented should be tested.
 - Inline documentation is good: dedicated (separate) documentation is better.
   The two are not mutually exclusive.
-- Formatting should never get in the way of good code: because of this I have deferred **all** formatting decisions to `Black <https://github.com/ambv/black>`_.
-Initially some of its decisions irritated me, but it is extremely consistent and actually quite elegant.
+- Formatting should never get in the way of good code: because of this, I have deferred **all** formatting decisions to `Black
+  <https://github.com/ambv/black>`_.
+Initially some of its decisions irritated me,
+  but it is extremely consistent and actually quite elegant.

 Advantages over existing implementations
 ========================================

 - Includes both classical methods (Markowitz 1952), and more recent developments (covariance shrinkage), as well as experimental features such as L2-regularised weights.
 - Native support for pandas dataframes: easily input your daily prices data.
 - Clear and comprehensive documentation, hosted on readthedocs (coming soon)
 - Extensive practical tests, which use real-life data.
 - Easy to combine with your own proprietary strategies and models.
-- Robust to missing data, and price-series of different lengths (e.g FB data only goes back to 2012, whereas AAPL data goes back to 1980).
+- Robust to missing data, and price-series of different lengths (e.g FB data only goes back to 2012 whereas AAPL data goes back to 1980).

 Indices and tables